THE BOOK

 Note: Still recovering from major orthopedic surgery, so there may be

-slight delays in getting back with you, but we will be in touch as soon as we can.
+slight delays in getting back with you, but we will be in touch

 Thanks for your patience.
 Russ